HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 | Upper Case | ' | B | C | D | G | H | J | K | L | Ł | M | N | S | T | W | X | Y | Z |
 | Lower Case | ' | b | c | d | g | h | j | k | l | ɬ | M | N | s | t | w | x | y | z |

-However, like many other languages which operate in bilingual contexts other orthographic characters are sometimes used.
+However, like many other languages which operate in bilingual contexts other typographical characters are sometimes used.
 For instance ⟨ V,v ⟩ is used in the term _Navajo_, and ⟨ U,u ⟩ is used in the term _Jesus_.
 Both of these terms are non-native terms and could be considered borrowings.

 ###Vowels